 The Pastoral Care Committee members brings care, comfort, and support to our members who are sick and shut-in, struggling with bereavement, loneliness, and/or other life challenges.

-Trinity’s clergy and Lay Eucharistic Visitors provide pastoral care for the elderly and homebound while ensuring that the spiritual nourishment of communion remains available to all.
+Trinity’s clergy and Lay Eucharistic Visitors provide pastoral care for members who are homebound or hospitalized while ensuring that the spiritual nourishment of communion remains available to all.
 Each month, the Bread and Wine of Holy Communion is taken to members of the congregation who, due to illness or infirmity, are unable to be present for Sunday services or other principal celebrations.

-Senior Luncheons, held in the spring and fall, bring together long-term and elderly members of the parish to renew and strengthen their bonds of fellowship.
-Congregation members are also welcomed to mid-week dinners during which participants focus on spiritual renewal through centering prayer and contemplative reflection.
+Senior Luncheons, held in the spring and fall, bring together long-time and elderly members of the parish to renew and strengthen their bonds of fellowship.
+The day begins with worship and Holy Eucharist followed by a program and lunch.

 The Trinity Caregivers’ Support Group provides support for caregivers of those suffering from Alzheimer’s, Parkinson’s, and other neurological disorders, as well as those facing issues related to aging.
 During monthly meetings, group members discuss the care they are providing, seek advice, and offer each other experienced counsel.
 The group also works to educate members on how best to preserve their own health and emotional stability.